Archie Camden

-Archie Camden (9 March 1888 – 16 February 1979) was a British bassoonist, a pedagogue and soloist who won international acclaim.
+Archie Camden (9 March 1888 – 16 February 1979) was a British bassoonist, pedagogue and soloist who won international acclaim.
 In 1968 The Times said "If the bassoon is no longer considered to be the orchestra's clown, its rehabilitation is the result of Mr Camden's work as an orchestral player, soloist and teacher".

 Early career and orchestras

 Camden was born in Newark-on-Trent.
 He initially attracted attention as a pianist, joining the Royal Manchester (now Northern) College of Music at the age of 14 - but through Hallé Orchestra director Hans Richter he soon won the first bassoon scholarship, despite having played the bassoon for only a week prior to the audition.
 At the RNCM he studied with Egon Petri (piano) and Otto Schieder (bassoon).
 In 1906 he joined Schieder at the Hallé, replacing him as principal bassoon in 1914.

 These were the Hallé's most famous days, the era of Richter, Hamilton Harty and Thomas Beecham.
 Harty in particular became a lifelong friend.
 During this period Camden also played with the Liverpool Philharmonic.
 In 1933 he moved to the BBC Symphony Orchestra under Adrian Boult, where he stayed until 1946 when - at the urgent request of Beecham - he became a founder member of the Royal Philharmonic Orchestra.
 There was also a spell at the Covent Garden Opera Orchestra.